 John Berry was one of the most experienced aeronauts in

-country.
+the country.
 Everyone was surprised that he did not enter

 would not be completed in time.

 He won the championship last year with that balloon, flying

-miles from the speedway - down to Ft.
+383 miles from the speedway - down to Ft.
 Payne Alabama.